tenzir/tenzir/web/docs/develop/architecture/plugins.md

 operator](../../understand/operators/README.md) that users can reference in a [pipeline definition](../../understand/pipelines.md).

+### Aggregation Function

+The aggregation function plugin adds a new [aggregation function](../../understand/operators/transformations/summarize.md#aggregate-functions) for the `summarize` pipeline operator that performs an incremental aggregation over a set of grouped input values of a single type.

 ### Loader

-The loader plugin defines the input side of a connector for use in the `from CONNECTOR read FORMAT` and `load CONNECTOR` operators.
+The loader plugin defines the input side of a [connector](../../understand/connectors/) for use in the `from CONNECTOR read FORMAT` and `load CONNECTOR` operators.

 ### Saver

-The saver plugin defines the output side of a connector for use in the `write FORMAT to CONNECTOR` and `save CONNECTOR` operators.
+The saver plugin defines the output side of a [connector](../../understand/connectors/) for use in the `write FORMAT to CONNECTOR` and `save CONNECTOR` operators.

 ### Parser

-The parser plugin defines the input side of a format for use in the `from CONNECTOR read FORMAT` and `parse FORMAT` operators.
+The parser plugin defines the input side of a [format](../../understand/formats/) for use in the `from CONNECTOR read FORMAT` and `parse FORMAT` operators.

 ### Printer

-The parser plugin defines the output side of a format for use in the `write FORMAT to CONNECTOR` and `print FORMAT` operators.
+The parser plugin defines the output side of a [format](../../understand/formats/) for use in the `write FORMAT to CONNECTOR` and `print FORMAT` operators.

-### Aggregation Function

-The aggregation function plugin adds a new [aggregation function](../../understand/operators/transformations/summarize.md#aggregate-functions) for the `summarize` pipeline operator that performs an incremental aggregation over ajj set of grouped input values of a single type.

 ### Store